-Note for British travellers: after Brexit, the European regulations regarding delayed and cancelled flights has been adapted into the UK law as 'The Air Passenger Rights and Air Travel Organisers’ Licensing (Amendment) (EU Exit) Regulations 2019'.
+Note for British travellers: after Brexit, the European regulations regarding delayed and cancelled flights have been adapted into the UK law as 'The Air Passenger Rights and Air Travel Organisers’ Licensing (Amendment) (EU Exit) Regulations 2019'.

 The good news is that even if you have already received the travel voucher from the airline, you might still be able to exchange it for an actual flight refund — many airlines offer such an option for up to a year after the cancelled flight.
 To check if you are indeed eligible, use our Claim Calculator and let us know the details of your case.